(Web/View) Components: Should everything be a component?

 TL/DW: .css_day#ui-special

-An article, posted almost 5 years ago filed in ui, ux, user experience, web, css, frontend, front-end, interaction, user, ai, sniffles, hakimel, jmspool, brad_frost & mrjoe.
+An article, posted more than 5 years ago filed in ui, ux, user experience, web, css, frontend, front-end, interaction, user, ai, sniffles, hakimel, jmspool, brad_frost & mrjoe.

 Yesterday I attended the CSS Day conference.
 This year only the first day, that focussed on designing user interfaces, less the building of it.
 Here are the key take aways for those who thought going through all slides is too long, or didn’t went.